magadi cladssroom prototype

 The project has been featured in the Architectural Review.

 the climate in the magadi region of kenya is arid and rocky

 the classroom has been designed to be passively cooled

 client: the memusi foundation project area: 35m2

-the screened verandah faces north to shade the classroom from sunlight in the day
+the screened verandah faces north to shade the classroom during the day